timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER VI-NURSING WORKFORCE DEVELOPMENT/Part A-General Provisions.md

   * Each application for a grant under this subchapter, except advanced nurse traineeship grants under section 296j(a)(2) of this title, shall be submitted to a peer review group for an evaluation of the merits of the proposals made in the application.
 The Secretary may not approve such an application unless a peer review group has recommended the application for approval.

 * #### (2) Composition
-  * Each peer review group under this subsection shall be composed principally of individuals who are not officers or employees of the Federal Government.
+  * Each peer review group under this subsection shall be composed principally of individuals who are not officers or employees of the Federal Government, and have relevant expertise and experience.
 In providing for the establishment of peer review groups and procedures, the Secretary shall, except as otherwise provided, ensure sex, racial, ethnic, and geographic representation among the membership of such groups.

 * #### (3) Administration
   * This subsection shall be carried out by the Secretary acting through the Administrator of the Health Resources and Services Administration.